Alphabetical Plant Listing

 Here is a summary of the main differences between Climbing and Rambling Roses:

-• Rambling roses are vigorous shrubs with long, flexible stems which emerge from the base of the plants and are easy to train on trellises, over archways and pergolas.
-They are useful for scrambling through bushes and into trees, covering unsightly objects or large expanses of wall.
+• Rambling roses are vigorous shrubs with long, flexible stems which emerge from the base of the plants and are easy to train on trellises, over archways, and pergolas.
+They are useful for scrambling through bushes and into trees, covering unsightly objects or large expanses of walls.
 Very strong-growing, they grow bigger than Climbing Roses and need space.
 Many Ramblers grow up to 20 ft. high (6 m) and 8-15 ft. wide (2-5 m).
-Less vigorous, and more controllable, Climbing Roses are shrubs with long, arching, stiff stems that are well adapted to training on arches, arbors, obelisks, pillars, fences, trellis and walls.
+Less vigorous and more controllable, Climbing Roses are shrubs with long, arching, stiff stems that are well adapted to training on arches, arbors, obelisks, pillars, fences, trellis, and walls.
 Most Climbing Rose varieties grow from 6-12 ft. long (180-360 cm) and will spread about 3-4 ft. wide (90-120 cm).
 They are well adapted to small gardens.

-• Rambler Roses usually produce an abundance of small flowers held in large sprays, sometimes up to 20 blooms per stem.
-Climbing Roses produce a profusion of large, single or clustered, flowers.
+• Rambler Roses usually produce an abundance of small flowers in large sprays, sometimes up to 20 blooms per stem.
+Climbing Roses produce a profusion of large, single, or clustered flowers.

 • Many Rambler varieties produce crops of decorative hips in the fall, which persist in winter and glitter in the sun.